 According to Boynton Beach police, the alleged incident occurred at approximately 3 p.m. on January 26 on the 3400 block of South Seacrest Boulevard in Boynton Beach’s south end.
 A man was reportedly driving a black Mercedes-Benz S-550 at 58 mph in a 35-mph zone when he struck a five-year-old boy on a bicycle.

 The boy was riding with his father on Seacrest when the accident happened.
 He veered in front of the Mercedes-Benz and was thrown atop the vehicle’s hood, police said.
 He was taken to Delray Medical Center with non-life-threatening injuries and is reportedly in stable condition.

 Witnesses told police that the driver pulled off the road, jumped out of the vehicle, and said, “He jumped in front of me.”
 He then leaped back into his car and then drove off south, even as bystanders yelled for him to stop.

-One of the witnesses followed the driver to his home, taking pictures of the vehicle’s license plate and of the man inside the vehicle.
-Moments later, police arrived at the address and found the man, who was identified as Hildreth, sitting outside.
+One of the witnesses followed the driver to his home, taking pictures of the vehicle’s license plate and of the accused inside the vehicle.
+Moments later, police arrived at the address and found the man, who was identified as the alleged retired wrestler, sitting outside.
 His home was reportedly near the crash site.

 Florida has some of the most stringent DUI laws in the U.S. The state requires local law enforcement agencies and the Florida Highway Patrol to use a zero tolerance standard when enforcing these laws.